nplsk/runtime/README.md

   pip install -r requirements.txt
   ```

-## Detailed Usage Instructions

-1. **Initial Setup**
-   - Follow the environment setup instructions to create and activate a virtual environment.
-   - Install all necessary dependencies as outlined above.

-2. **Running the Processing Pipeline**
-   - Start with the ProRes conversion:
-     ```bash
-     python scripts/convert_to_prores.py
-     ```
-   - Follow the sequence of scripts as described in the Processing Pipeline section to complete the setup.

-3. **Playback and Performance**
-   - Use TouchDesigner to load the `runtime.toe` file for real-time playback.
-   - Ensure all video files are correctly processed and available in the specified directories.

 ## Project Structure

 - **scripts/**: Contains all pre-processing scripts used in the video processing pipeline.
 These scripts handle tasks such as video conversion, scene detection, metadata generation, and performance scheduling, forming the backbone of the runtime system's data preparation and organization.